two-torial/two-torial/docs/games/bemani/iidx/27_heroicverse/setup.md

 !!! warning "Have any other errors?"
 	Check out the [Troubleshooting](troubleshooting.md) section and [Error Code](/errorcodes/bemani.md) section to resolve any issues not seen in this guide to greater depth.

-	Lightning Mode specifics can be found: [here](lightning.md#lightning-specific-troubleshooting)
+	Lightning Mode specifics can be found in the [Extra Information](extras.md#lightning-specific-troubleshooting)